psas/Launch-5/index.markdown

 According to the IMU the apogee was 5.56 kilometers.
-And then we "landed" 2,525 meters underground
+And then we "landed" at an altitude of 138 meters.